jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 ## What is a `deb` package?

-*deb* is the format, as well as filename extension of the software package format for the Debian Linux distribution and its derivatives.
+*deb* is the format, as well as filename extension of software packages for the Debian Linux distribution and its derivatives.
 Debian packages are standard UNIX *ar* archives that include two tar archives.
 One archive holds the control information and another contains the installable data.